dinanathsj29/css-grid-beginners-tutorial/README.md

 - The vertical series-part/portrait lines of the grid, table, chart or spreadsheet are known/called as `columns`.
 CSS property to create columns is *`grid-template-columns`*
 - `grid-template-columns` property defines the columns of the grid with a space-separated list of values.
 The values represent the track size, and the space between them represents the grid line
-- It simply defines/specify grid track list for all the columns in the grid with *grid tracks* and *line names*
+- It simply defines/specify number of columns in grid layout (how many columns we want in the grid) with grid track list for all the columns in the grid with *grid tracks* and *line names*
 - syntax:
 ```css
 .container {